 Like many other compulsive behaviours, internet addiction is associated with a range of symptoms, which can have a profound and long-lasting impact on lots of different areas of your life.

-At Life Works, we recognise that each individual is unique and as such, are committed to delivering individually tailored internet addiction treatment.
-This bespoke approach means that you will be empowered to identify the reasons why your addiction developed in the first place, before taking steps to overcome your unhealthy behaviours and make a full recovery.
+During internet addiction treatment at Life Works, you will be empowered to identify the reasons why your addiction developed in the first place, before taking steps to overcome your unhealthy behaviours and make a full recovery.

 As well as spending an excessive amount of time online for non-work reasons, the following are all signs that you, or someone that you know, may be struggling with compulsive internet usage.